globalbioticinteractions/globalbioticinteractions.github.io/process.md

 [![integration-process](/assets/integration-process.svg)](/assets/integration-process.svg)

-The integration process consists of the following processes:
+The integration process consists of the following phases:

 a. ```track``` Every other day, [Elton](https://github.com/globalbioticinteractions/elton) is used to execute ```elton track```.
 This command queries GitHub and Zenodo for species interactions datasets.
 Now, all resources related to these datasets are downloaded, versioned and stored.
 Once in a while, a collection volume of these versioned datasets is added to the [Elton Dataset Cache](https://doi.org/10.5281/zenodo.2007418).